Monday Night War: 1980–1987: Cable television

-Television had been a significant part of professional wrestling presentation in the United States for decades, but after the 1950s it had been relegated to local stations as the national networks ceased airing it.
+Television had been a significant part of professional wrestling presentation in the United States for decades.
+Still, after the 1950s, it had been relegated to local stations as the national networks ceased airing it.
 Many local programmers turned to professional wrestling as a means to fill out their schedules, as it was relatively inexpensive to produce but drew high ratings.
-This reinforced the then-accepted organization of professional wrestling, which were consisted of a patchwork of territorial promotions aimed at – and broadcast to – local audiences, without a centralized, national promotion, though most territories were members of a common sanctioning body of championship titles, the National Wrestling Alliance (NWA).
+This reinforced the then-accepted organization of professional wrestling, which were consisted of a patchwork of territorial promotions aimed at – and broadcast to – local audiences, without a centralized, national promotion.
+However, most territories were members of a common sanctioning body of championship titles, the National Wrestling Alliance (NWA).

 As cable television arose in the 1970s, local stations were often retransmitted to new markets as superstations.
-When Atlanta television station WTCG (later WTBS) became a superstation in the late 1970s, Georgia Championship Wrestling (GCW), an NWA member which aired on the station, reached a national audience.

-The company's television show, hosted by Gordon Solie, was recorded in one of WTBS's studios at 1050 Techwood Drive, in downtown Atlanta.
-Shows were taped before a small live, in-studio audience, as were most professional wrestling television shows of that era.
+When Atlanta television station WTCG (later WTBS, then WPCH) became a superstation in the late 1970s, Georgia Championship Wrestling (GCW), a member of the NWA that aired on the station, reached a national audience.
+GCW's television show, hosted by Gordon Solie, was recorded in one of WTBS's studios at 1050 Techwood Drive in downtown Atlanta.
+Shows were taped before a small live, in-studio audience, as were most professional wrestling television shows of the period.
 They featured wrestling matches, plus melodramatic monologues and inter-character confrontations, similar to the programming offered by other territories, including the Northeast-based WWF.
 GCW's show, which aired on Saturday evenings, was complemented by a Sunday evening edition.
 Jim Barnett, Jack and Gerald Brisco had major stakes in the organization, while Ole Anderson was head booker and was in charge of operations.
 In 1982, in order to appear less regional in scope, the television show was renamed World Championship Wrestling, a name Barnett had used for promoting shows in Australia in the 1970s.

-In 1983, the WWF started its own cable show called WWF All American Wrestling, airing Sunday mornings on the USA Network.
-Later that year, the WWF debuted a second cable show, also on USA, called Tuesday Night Titans (TNT), a talk show spoof hosted by Vince McMahon (also the WWF owner) and Lord Alfred Hayes.
+In 1983, the WWF started its cable show called WWF All American Wrestling, airing Sunday mornings on the USA Network.
+Later that year, the WWF debuted a second cable show, also on USA, called Tuesday Night Titans (TNT), a late-night talk show spoof hosted by WWF owner Vince McMahon and Lord Alfred Hayes.